 - If complex problems arose after surgery, you may need a complex revision procedure.

 Dr. Skovrlj is a master at customizing procedures to make sure that your pain is resolved completely.
 Whenever possible, he relies on minimally invasive spine surgery procedures to make sure that you start healing as soon as possible.
 Contact NU-Spine today to find out if you’re a candidate for revision surgery.
-End your back pain once and for all.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+End your back pain once and for all.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey